HadrienGrenacs/Indie-Bomberman/README.md

-Indie Studio is an Epitech bomberman project made in Irrlicht.
+Indie Studio is an Epitech bomberman-like project made in C++ & Irrlicht 3D lib.

+This game is cross platform (with CMake)

 To play on Linux distro :